Atlantic Coast and Mountain Valley Pipelines

 Watch: Stand with Union Hill Concert of Prayer

-Update: Air Board Defers Vote on Air Permit for Buckingham Compressor Station
+Update: Air Board Approves Air Permit for Buckingham Compressor Station

 On Friday, November 9, we celebrated because the Virginia Air Pollution Control Board decided to defer their vote on the air permit for the proposed Atlantic Coast Pipeline (ACP) Buckingham compressor station until their next meeting because of health, site suitability and environmental justice concerns.
 This deferral is to give the Board more time to consider the information that the public, the Department of Environmental Quality and Dominion Energy submitted.
 Read our statement on this decision.